 3) Long-term Goal

-Generous donors will ensure the continued success of BSMs education programs for children in at-risk communities.
-For example:
+Generous donors will ensure the continued success of BSM’s education programs for children from priority communities.

-- A donation of $5,000 annually will allow 300 students to visit with their class for the Step Ahead program;
+- A donation of $5,000 annually will allow 258 students to visit the BSM for a Step Ahead program

-- A donation of $25,000 annually will allow 1,500 students (program capacity) to visit with their class for the Step Ahead program, and fund the two teacher development workshops.
+- A donation of $33,950 annually will allow 1,750 students to visit the BSM for a Step Ahead program, and fund the two teacher development workshops.